A Tour of the Metropolitan Museum of Art – MET

 - “The Gulf Stream” by Winslow Homer shows a lone man in a dismasted rudderless boat struggling against the waves of the sea.
 The marine theme was of interest to Homer for more than a decade as he often vacationed in Florida, Cuba, and the Caribbean.
 Homer crossed the Gulf Stream many times, and his trips usually inspired several related works.
 A visit to Nassau and Florida preceded this painting and being the year after the death of his father.
 It may be revealing his sense of vulnerability.

 - Blue Qur’an

-- This leaf is from the 600 paged Blue Qur’an which is a one-thousand-year-old Fatimid Caliphate Qur’an manuscript in Kufic calligraphy.
-Created in North Africa for the Great Mosque of Kairouan also known as the Mosque of Uqba in Tunisia, it is written in gold and decorated in silver on vellum coloured with indigo.
+- This leaf is from the 600 paged Blue Qur’an, which is a one-thousand-year-old Fatimid Caliphate Qur’an manuscript in Kufic calligraphy.
+Created in North Africa for the Great Mosque of Kairouan, also known as the Mosque of Uqba in Tunisia, it is written in gold and decorated in silver on vellum colored with indigo.
 It is among the most famous works of Islamic calligraphy.